-- Bonnell coils (also known as open coils) were adapted from child buggy seat springs and are the oldest and most common spring design in modern mattresses.
+- Bonnell coils (also known as open coils or inner springs) were adapted from child buggy seat springs and are the oldest and most common spring design in modern mattresses.
 The hourglass-shaped coils are laced together, which means there is no motion isolation.
 However, nowadays, more advanced coil technology is available on the market.

 - Offset coils are a type of Bonnell coil with a hinged and squared wire on top.
 In terms of properties, it is similar to the Bonnell coil, although it has some advantages in that it can feel softer with light pressure and firmer with deeper pressure due to its design.

 - Continuous coils are made from a single piece of wire.
 Although commonly marketed as an expensive type of coil, in reality, the manufacturing cost for continuous coils is actually very low as the manufacturer does not need to form individual coils.
 However, since coils have limited ability to shape themselves to a person's body profile - similar to Bonnell coils and offset coils - it's impossible to feature motion isolation in this design.